lape/larsp-website/src/_posts/2022-04-30-bridgetown.md

 category: webtech
 ---

-For this personal website, I like to keep it lean and minimal and the blogging software or CMS should stay out of the way.
+For this personal website, I wanted to keep it lean and minimal and the blogging software or CMS should stay out of the way.
 It shouldn't be a hassle to maintain or update.
 So in 2022 I started this site with the [Bridgetown](https://bridgetownrb.com/) static site generator.
+And so far, it's going well.

-Having become an avid fan of Ruby in my recent developer years, a Ruby-powered static site generator seems a good fit.
+Having become quite an avid fan of Ruby in my recent developer years, a Ruby-powered static site generator seems a good fit.
 Bridgetown stands on the shoulders of [Jekyll](https://jekyllrb.com), which became immensely popular through Github Pages.

 > _"Like the Ruby language itself, Bridgetown is optimized for web developer happiness."_

+There is an undeniable appeal to static websites.
+Fast and simple, solid and staying as they are, without surprises (usually).

+## Build and deploy on Github

-Thanks to andrewm for the writeup on [how to setup the Bridgetown Github Pages plugin](https://andrewm.codes/deploy-bridgetown-to-github-pages/) to automatically publish the site when pushing new content.
+Thanks to [@andrewmcodes](https://twitter.com/andrewmcodes) for the writeup on [how to setup the Bridgetown Github Pages plugin](https://andrewm.codes/deploy-bridgetown-to-github-pages/) to automatically publish a site when pushing new content.

-I noticed that in order to get the deployment working with a custom domain the cname setting has to be included in the workflow file:
+I noticed that in order to get the deployment working with a custom domain the _cname_ setting has to be included in the workflow file:

 ```yaml
 # .github/workflows/gh-pages.yml (Deploy section)